mokojm/Townscaper-CustomBirds/README.md

 2.1.
 Click "Select" and navigate to your Townscaper folder and select the Townscaper.exe (usually: C:\Program Files(x86)\Steam\steamapps\common\Townscaper\Townscaper.exe)

-2.2.
-Untick the "Latest" checkbox and choose version 0.4.3
+2.2. :warning: Untick the "Latest" checkbox and choose **version 0.4.3** :warning:

 2.3.
 Click install